vernamlab/EM-for-good/README.md

    - *Note*: This step is only necessary to capture new traces.

 2. **Clone the SCAPEgoat Library**:
-   - Clone the SCAPEgoat library into the ChipWhisperer directory.
+   - Clone the [SCAPEgoat library](https://github.com/vernamlab/SCApeGoat) into the ChipWhisperer directory.
    - Set the appropriate path for the imports in the Jupyter Notebook.

 3. **Download Traces**:
    - Download the required traces from the provided link [EMSCA Traces](https://app.box.com/v/EMSCA-for-good).

 4. **Organize Notebooks and Traces**:
-   - Place the EMSCA Jupyter Notebook within the downloaded traces directory, ensuring it is in the `CEMA` folder (acts as the parent directory).
+   - Place the `CEMA_scapegoat` Jupyter Notebook within the downloaded traces directory, ensuring it is at the same level as the `CEMA` folder (acts as the parent directory).
-   - Ensure the "functions" Jupyter Notebook is located alongside the EMSCA notebook or set an appropriate path.
+   - Ensure the `CEMA_functions` Jupyter Notebook is located alongside the `CEMA_scapegoat` notebook or set an appropriate path.

 5. **Verify Import Paths**:
-   - Confirm that all import paths are correct in the EMSCA notebook to ensure seamless execution.
+   - Confirm that all import paths are correct in the `CEMA_scapegoat` notebook to ensure seamless execution.

 ## Usage